How to Apply to the Traditional Arts & Folklife Listing

 Crafts, songs, dances and music that are passed down from one generation to the next within families and communities are an important and cherished part of a community’s heritage.
 Communities can be defined in many ways, such as groups that share the same ethnic heritage, language, geographic area, religion, occupation, or way of life.

 For a traditional artist, being true to the inheritance of the past provides deep satisfaction.
 Therefore, the techniques and forms of traditional arts tend to change very slowly.
 Traditions are not static and each generation adds their special creativity to the tradition.
-However, the sense of what is beautiful and well done is defined more by the community than by an individual artist's very personal creative vision.
+However, the sense of what is beautiful and well done is defined more by the community than by an individual artist's personal creative vision.
 Because of this, traditional arts often become symbols of identity and pride for a community.
-The State Arts Council’s Traditional Arts Program seeks to be responsive to how communities define themselves and their traditions.
-Because of limited resources, we place emphasis on supporting tradition bearers that have a direct connection to the community or group from which a tradition emerged.

-For more information on traditional arts and folklife in New Hampshire, visit New Hampshire Folklife.
+For more information on traditional arts and folklife in New Hampshire, click here for a description of the Heritage & Traditional Arts Program or visit the New Hampshire Folklife website.
 This online educational resource includes an interactive Learning Center and a searchable database of traditional music recordings.

 Who can apply to be on the Traditional Arts & Folklife Listing?

-Tradition bearers representing any cultural or ethnic tradition in New Hampshire may apply to be on the Listing.
-Traditional artists residing in neighboring states may apply and be accepted if they represent a tradition not currently included in the Listing.
+- Traditional artists active in any craft, music, or dance form representing any cultural or ethnic tradition in New Hampshire may apply to be on the Listing.
+Traditional artists residing in neighboring states of Vermont, Maine and Massachusetts may apply and be accepted if they represent a tradition not currently included in the Listing.

-Cultural specialists and folklorists who want to work with community-based organizations in the development and implementation of programs focused on folklife and traditional arts are encouraged to apply.
+- Cultural specialists and folklorists who want to work with community-based organizations in the development and implementation of programs focused on folklife and traditional arts are also encouraged to apply.

 Application Review Process